cfwheels/wheels-cli/docs/configuration.md

 # Configuration Management Commands

-The CFWheels CLI provides tools to manage your application's configuration across different environments.
+The Wheels CLI provides tools to manage your application's configuration across different environments.

 ## Config List

-List all configuration settings for your CFWheels application.
+List all configuration settings for your Wheels application.

 ### Usage